-So I’ve been playing with all things Arduino , Raspberry Pi and IoT lately, when it comes to be able to easily link all these devices, the de facto standard is to use a MQTT server and protocol .
-Finding a native Windows 10 version is complicated.
+So I’ve been playing with IoT lately, using platforms such as Arduino , Raspberry Pi and when it comes to being able to have these devices communicate with a hub or server, the de facto standard is to use a MQTT server and protocol .
+Unfortunately, prior to Windows 10 finding a native Windows version is complicated.

 In this post I’ll describe the super-easy steps to getting it up and running with Windows 10 .
 The trick on Windows 10 (yes only on Windows 10 or later) is to Install Windows Linux Subsytem (WSL)

 While there are a bunch of MQTT implementations, one very popular implementation of the MQTT Broker is the Eclipse Mosquitto™ An open source MQTT broker, it runs on multiple platforms, Linux is by far the preferred platform, and while it does have a Windows variation unfortunately it requires too many dependencies to make it practical to just run the install script and get it up and running.

 Challenges of Running Mosquitto on earlier Windows Vista,7 ,8 …

 Basically if you have a version of Windows prior to Windows 10, you will need to perform the following steps , or a variation of these (Some sites use Cywin for the Linux layer)..